noynaert/act102handouts/06_More_CSS/06b_More_CSS.md

 It is fairly common to specify some tags like &lt;ul&gt; elements to be inline tags.

-Examples of tags that are blocks by default:
+Examples of tags that are inline by default:

 * &lt;a&gt;
 * &lt;span&gt;